Stock market today: Most of Wall Street rises after the Fed cuts interest rates

-NEW YORK (AP) — U.S. stocks are rising Thursday, as the Federal Reserve cut interest rates again to make things easier for the economy.
+NEW YORK (AP) — Most U.S. stocks rose Thursday, as the Federal Reserve cut interest rates again to make things easier for the economy.

-The S&P 500 was up 0.9% in late trading, adding more to its surge from the day before following Donald Trump's presidential victory.
-The Dow Jones Industrial Average was up 69 points, or 0.2%, with 45 minutes remaining in trading, and the Nasdaq composite was 1.6% higher.
+The S&P 500 climbed 0.7% to add to its surge from the day before following Donald Trump's presidential victory.
+The Dow Jones Industrial Average was virtually unchanged and edged down by less than a point, while the Nasdaq composite rallied 1.5%.

 Trump is pushing for tariffs and other policies that economists say could drive inflation higher, along with the economy's growth.
 Traders have already begun paring forecasts for how many cuts to rates the Fed will deliver next year because of that.
 While lower rates can boost the economy, they can also give inflation more fuel.

 For now, Fed Chair Jerome Powell said, nothing is changing.
-“In the near term, the election will have no effects,” he said.
+“In the near term, the election will have no effects” on interest-rate policy, he said.

 With any president, Powell said the Fed looks at possible policy changes and simulates how they could affect the economy.
-And only after looking at the overall effect of all the policies do Fed officials decide how that should shape interest-rate policy.
-At this point, Powell said it's still not clear what the policy changes will be after Trump returns to the White House.
+Only after looking at the overall effect of all the policies do Fed officials decide how that should shape where interest rates go.
+And at this point, Powell said it’s still not clear what the policies will be after Trump returns to the White House.

 “We don’t guess, we don’t speculate and we don’t assume,” he said.